henrikmotzkus/AutomationDemo/README.md

     Instructions:
     1. Run the commands in the powershell

-### 7.2 Advanced features of Azure

-These features use the basics and extends the basic layers with more functionality.

-#### 7.2.1 (Folder prefix 4) Deployment of a script with a deployment runner like Azure function
+### 7.4 (Folder prefix 4) Deployment of a script with a deployment runner like Azure function

 This Azure function can deploy a ARM script